 A unit plug is a virtual entity which represents the functions to input or output data.
-Unit plugs are divided into two kinds of plugs, one for input, and one for output.
-Unit plugs consist of "Serial Bus Isochronous Plugs", "Serial Bus Asynchronous Plugs" and "External Plugs".
+Unit plugs are divided into two kinds of plugs, one for input and one for output.
+Unit plugs consist of "Serial Bus Isochronous Plugs", "Serial Bus Asynchronous Plugs", "General Bus plugs", and "External Plugs".